lmberkhout/lmberkhout.github.io/index.md

   <b> About </b>
 </p>

 Hi, I'm Libby and I'm a PhD Candidate and NSF Graduate Research Fellow at Arizona State University (ASU).
-I work in the [Low Frequency Cosmology (LoCo) Lab](loco.lab.asu.edu) on radio science instrumentation, focusing on instruments for high redshift cosmology and space mission telecommunications.
+I work in the <a href="loco.lab.asu.edu">Low Frequency Cosmology (LoCo) Lab</a> on radio science instrumentation, focusing on instruments for high redshift cosmology and space mission telecommunications.

 <p align="center">